CARTAvis/carta-backend-ICD-test/Docker/README.md

 ## 1.

-Copy the lines below into a Dockerfile.
-You could call it anything, for example, **Dockerfile-carta**
+The lines below is a part of Dockerfile.
+For example, **Dockerfile-carta**

 ```